 What is the Heritage Preservation Commission?

-The Saint Paul Heritage Preservation Commission (HPC) was created in 1976.
-The 13-member, mayor-appointed citizen board is charged with protecting the city’s historic resources.
-The duties of the HPC include evaluating the architectural and historical significance of buildings and districts, recommending buildings and districts to the city council for designation, and reviewing proposed alterations to designated properties.
+Established in 1976, the Saint Paul Heritage Preservation Commission (HPC) is a 13-member citizen volunteer board appointed by the mayor.
+The HPC is responsible for safeguarding the city's historic resources.
+Its primary duties include evaluating the architectural and historical significance of buildings and districts, recommending properties for local historic designation, and reviewing proposed changes to designated sites to ensure their preservation.

 How many historic properties are there in St. Paul?